stoopid-jerk/starfield-outpost-optimization/README.md

 3. **Advice**: Using an in-game naming convention for your outposts and identifying them by resource production is super helpful here

 4. **Resource List**: Ensure the resources you need are listed on the "**Resource List**" tab.
 Add in whatever is missing.
      - If values for standard/commercial/industrial are not in the list, create an outpost and test it out.
-Be mindful of the random bonus from Special Projects 4.
+     - Be mindful of the random bonus from Special Projects 4.
 Delete and rebuild if necessary

 5. **Locations**: Enter details about your outposts on the "**Locations**" tab
      - Make sure you maintain the 100% scanned indicator.
 The 10% shift can blow up your whole operation
+     - Add your bots to account for their bonuses

 6. **Target Rates**: Add the names of the farms you want to track in this spreadsheet
      - Add your farm to the list and if this is your intial creation, set the target rate to 1 for now